rajaraodv/salesforce-react-native-tutorial/mobile-sdk-react-native-adding-connected-app.md

 ---
 layout: module
 ---
-# 3. Adding Connected App
+# 4. Adding Connected App
-To enable your mobile app to connect to the Salesforce service, you’ll need a connected app.
-A connected app authorizes your mobile app to communicate securely with Force.com and access Force.com APIs on behalf of users via the industry-standard OAuth 2.0 protocol.

-You may remember that when we generated the app using forceios we used the Connected App that came with sample template.
-In this unit, you'll create a new Salesforce Connected App and change the "App ID" and "Callback URL" to use the new Connected App.
+You may remember that when we generated the app using **forceios** we used the Connected App that came with sample template.
+In this unit, you'll create a new Salesforce Connected App in Salesforce, grab "App ID"(aka Consumer key) and Callback URL from there and update them in our sample app.

-## Step 1: Open The JavaScript Project
+## Step 1: Create A New Connected App

-1. In your Developer Edition organization, from Setup, enter Apps in the Quick Find box, then select **Apps**.
+1. In your Developer Edition organization, from Setup, type **apps** in the Quick Find box.
-2. Under **Create**, Click on **Apps** and scroll down to **Connected Apps**, then click **New** to bring up the **New Connected App** page.
+2. Under **Create**, Click on **Apps** and scroll down to **Connected Apps** section, then click **New** to bring up the **New Connected App** page.
 3. Under Basic Information, complete the form as follows.
 	- **Connected App Name**: ReactNativeSample
 	- **API Name**: accept the suggested value